greg-jones-code/dog-breed-classifier/README.md

 - Dog detection - Pre-trained [ResNet-50](http://ethereon.github.io/netscope/#/gist/db945b393d40bfa26006) model with weights that have been trained on [ImageNet](http://www.image-net.org/).

 - Dog breed classifier - Pre-trained [ResNet-50](http://ethereon.github.io/netscope/#/gist/db945b393d40bfa26006) model.

+### Metrics

+Model accuracy is used to assess the performance of the models and overall algorithm.
+Given that the data sets are well balanced (each breed of dog has a similar number of photos within the training dataset) this metric is the most appropriate measure of performance for the characteristics of this problem.

 ### Project Instructions